During the final class session, you will present your project and then turn in your capstone as your final independent project.

 Continue adding features to improve your project's functionality and user experience.
 Take user feedback into account when deciding which extra features to implement before presenting your project to potential employers.

 Are you ready?
-Continue on to the next lesson to see the proposal template and begin constructing your own MVP.
+Start brainstorming capstone project ideas now.
+Then, continue on to the next step by reviewing the independent capstone project sign-up and proposal lesson and begin constructing your own MVP.